With Siri, you're only ever a press and a sentence away from controlling Apple Music.

 Whether you skipped or not, if you want to go back, just tell Siri to "Play previous".

-If you ask Siri to play a song, it will play the original or best known version.
+If you ask Siri to play a song, it will play the original or best-known version.
 If you want a specific version, however, you can ask for that as well.
 "Play Smooth Criminal" will get you Michael Jackson, but "Play Smooth Criminal by Alien Ant Farm" or "Play Smooth Criminal by Glee" will get you the covers.
 Siri now also offers alternate search suggestions based on your initial request.

 If you don't remember the name of a song, but you remember the name of the movie it was from, you can ask Siri to play the song from that movie and often times you'll get the right one!